Reasons Why Issuer Declines Happen

 In addition to the discussed reasons above, card issuer declines may also occur due to a myriad of reasons, as explained below:

-The card issuing bank can decline a transaction if there is suspicious activity on the credit number provided.
+The card issuing bank can put you in merchant declined transaction scenario, if there is suspicious activity on the credit number provided.
 The issuer will most likely give you instructions on how to proceed after getting this message.
 Remember, you should never process a credit card transaction with a suspected fraud response unless instructed otherwise by the card issuing bank.

 The card issuer may decline a transaction because the credit card used isn’t enabled to pay for online transactions.
 As a merchant, request the cardholder to contact their credit card company for them to authorize the card for online payments.
 Also, offer them alternate payment solutions.

-The card issuer may decline a transaction because the card owner reported it as lost or stolen.
+The card issuer may face a transaction denied due to card issuer rejection because the card owner reported it as lost or stolen.
 In such an instance, you should first validate the card owner’s identification and then refer them to their card issuing bank.
 Notably, never retry transactions with a response of a lost or stolen card as this can make you liable for fraud.

 The credit card company can also decline a transaction if the amount details are entered in the wrong format or field.
 Always double-check the payment details and ensure the amount doesn’t have incorrect symbols.
 In case the response persists, request the customer to use another payment method.